MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-diagnostics.md

 1. If you haven't authenticated yet, you'll need to provide your username and password.

-1. To retrieve a 'health check' of the configuration including a code execution test, choose **Test configuration**.
+1. For a 'health report' of the configuration including a code execution test, choose **Test configuration**.

    1. Review the test results.
 If any issues arise, investigate the [log files](#logs) and attempt to resolve the issues.